 Creating delicious food in the kitchen is a special kind of love art project.
 It's this feeling of taking time to treat and care for myself.
 And how often do we do that, really take a pause and do something wholesome for ourselves?
 This cooking adventure in my clothes free kitchen did just that for me.

-The food art takes from a Vegan Lasagna recipe on POPSUGAR.
 Since moving into my new place, I haven’t yet acquired all the requisite cooking tools.
 Indeed, baking proves challenging with no baking dishes.
-So, I lifted the vegan tofu basil ricotta from the recipe and paired it with Trader Joe’s black bean rotini.
+So, form my vegan rotini and ricotta, I borrowed the vegan tofu basil ricotta from the recipe linked below and paired it with Trader Joe’s black bean rotini.
 Then, I sautéed some kale mix to create a delicious dinner.

 Let me say this.
 Sometimes “vegan” versions of things do not work for me.
 In fact, I often toss the “vegan” version of things out the window and just settle.
 And when I saw the tofu basil ricotta in that recipe, I felt a ton of skepticism.
 However, when flavored well, this tofu basil ricotta actually tastes REALLY darn good.
 It does not taste like ricotta cheese, but it has wonderful texture and flavor.

 - 1 package Trader Joe’s black bean rotini